This article is part of a larger series on Payments.

 For all its versatility, however, Square is a closed system.
 It does not allow other payment processors and cannot match Stripe for integration into websites or complex payment processing needs.
 Learn more in our review of Square vs Stripe.

-PayPal: Best for Value-Added Payment Options
+PayPal: Best for Value-added Payment Options for Ecommerce

 PayPal rivals Stripe as one of the most popular online payment processors.
 And, where Stripe is more difficult to implement and maintain, PayPal has a reputation for being user-friendly for both customers and merchants.